 November 2, 2015

-In any shared space there needs to be an agreement as to how the area is maintained, and this is certainly true of keeping your office kitchens clean.
+In any shared space there needs to be an agreement in some good office kitchen etiquette as to how the area is maintained, and this is certainly true of keeping your office kitchens clean.
 Especially when your co-workers are stressed, short of time and hungry!

 Your office cleaning contractor will handle the main areas in the building but in the kitchen, cleaning up after yourself is not only respectful and displays good manners, it also contributes to maintaining a clean and sanitary environment, keeping bugs and viruses and bay.